tflo-tflo/HCDE-539/01-traffic-light.md

 4. I duplicated the example Blink file but added three variables, one for each light
 5. For the breadboard, I referenced the PDF in the class syllabus, I liked how orderly they had lined all the circuits
 6. I adjusted the timing and removed the delays
+7. Did the schematic and circuit view documentation last, I'm guessing as projects get more complicated it might be good to plan it out in Tinkercad first